kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 **Day 9 class:**

-- **Prompt 0: Reflect on which cybersecurity topics are of the most interest to you.**
+- **Prompt 0: Reflect on which cybersecurity topics are of the most interest to you.
+Explain.**
 - Reporting out on the TryHackMe homework and what you might like to focus on for your project.
 - **Prompt 1: Discuss other people's ideas for a project.
-List three projects that interest you (besides your own.
+List three projects that interest you (besides your own).
 Explain why they are of interest.**
 - **Prompt 2: Re-read [5.7.
 Lab: MitM with Scapy](https://web.njit.edu/~rt494/security/#_lab_mitm_with_scapy) and explain the cyber attack in layman's terms.**
 - Discuss [5.7.
 Lab: MitM with Scapy](https://web.njit.edu/~rt494/security/#_lab_mitm_with_scapy)
 - Overview of the final project structure